-Curriculum Leader: Mrs Beech/Mr Llewellyn Contact: tllewellyn@ormistonhorizonacademy.co.uk Specification: AQA
+Curriculum Leader: Mr Llewellyn

+Contact: tllewellyn@horizonoat.co.uk

 Science is a core subject along with English and Mathematics.
 Science is important because it is useful for everyday life as well as being a compulsory requirement for many college courses.
 Science helps to explain the wonders of the world and also develops problem solving and thinking skills.
 Many careers require Science such as Medicine, Marine Biology, Sports Science and Physiotherapy.